-Although we love a good bargain, we also want to make sure you’re getting the best deal possible so, before you head out shopping, read our 5 reasons to beware of Black Friday below.
+Although we love a good bargain, we also want to make sure you’re getting the best deal possible.
+So, before you head out shopping, read our 5 reasons to beware of Black Friday below.

-Black Friday is a great day for fraudsters and scammers to take advantage of shoppers so make sure you’re extra cautious when looking for deals.
+Black Friday is a great day for fraudsters and scammers to take advantage of shoppers, so make sure you’re extra cautious when looking for deals.

 Just because someone uses the words ‘cheap’ or ‘discount’ doesn’t mean that it’s always a good deal.
 Usually, where the prices seem too good to be true, it means the goods may also be fake or faulty.
 If a deal seems too good to be true, it probably is!

 This also means you MUST make sure you know the returns policy on what you are buying, especially electrical and other expensive items.
 Reputable sites and retailers will have no problem being upfront about the ins and outs of their policies so check before you buy.